 Explore each of the 9 temperament traits, Intensity, Persistence, Sensitivity, Perceptiveness, Adaptability, Regularity, Energy, First Reaction, and Mood, focusing on how they play a role in your baby’s sleep and in the final part, take an assessment quiz to help figure out you and your baby or toddler’s temperament and see how it might be similar or different.

-Get Sleep Help Customized For Your Baby’s Temperament!
+Get Sleep Help Personalized For Your Baby’s Temperament!

 Sleep Resources Designed To Work With Your Baby’s Temperament